-The table above indicates the growth patterns in terms of the population and households in the municipality between 2001 to 2016.
+The table above indicates the growth patterns in terms of the population and households in the municipality between 1996 to 2022.

 The indication is that the population of the municipality has not been consistent in terms of growth.
-The table shows a huge increase in the population by the year 2007 according to the survey.
-The households number has been increasing in every census and surveys conducted.
+The table shows a huge increase in the population size by the year 2022 as per census 2022 conducted by STATS SA.
+The households' number has also been increasing in every census as the table illustrates.
+These statistics from census conducted in February 2022 is only Phase 01 with variables that cover municipal level only.
+The phase 02 of the census shall be released before June this year.